Modafinil and Irregular Heartbeat

 Comparison with Traditional Stimulants

-One notable case involved a 23-year-old female who presented with recurrent palpitations after taking modafinil to enhance her academic performance.
-Her electrocardiogram (ECG) showed sinus rhythm and right bundle branch block (RBBB).
-A 24-hour ambulatory ECG revealed multiple episodes of non-sustained ventricular tachycardia (NSVT).
-After discontinuing modafinil, her symptoms resolved, and follow-up ECGs showed normal results.
+One well-documented case involved a 23-year-old woman who developed recurrent palpitations after taking modafinil for academic performance.
+Her ECG revealed sinus rhythm with right bundle branch block, and a 24-hour ambulatory ECG detected 11 episodes of non-sustained ventricular tachycardia.
+After discontinuing modafinil, her rhythm returned to normal and symptoms resolved (Mutlu et al., 2022).

 Risk Factors and Predisposing Conditions